AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-touch-ui.md

 ### Editing Saved Searches {#editing-saved-searches}

 Editing saved searches is the same as editing smart collections.
-For details, see [Editing a smart collection](/help/assets/managing-collections-touch-ui.md#editing-a-smart-collection).
+For details, see _Editing a smart_ collection in this topic.

 ### Deleting Saved Searches {#deleting-saved-searches}